Michael-MD/Radix-2-FFT/README.md

 # Radix-2 FFT
 Small library for in-place bit reversed DIT DFT radix-2 FFT.
-Functions are provided for 1D and 2D FFTs as well as fftshift and fftshift2 which rearrages the components to place the 0 frequency term in the centre.
+Functions are provided for 1D and 2D FFTs as well as fftshift and fftshift2 which rearranges the components to place the 0 frequency term in the centre.

 ## FFT/iFFT
 An example using the 1D transform is as follows: